 Calle Porfirio Díaz S/N Entre Palomino y Carito Isla // +52 984 241 5953

-Roots prominently features a wood fired oven where you can have all the traditional pizzas you would expect to find as well as local specialities such as cochinita pibil, mole poblano and seafood pizzas featuring shrimp and octopus.
+Roots prominently feature a wood-fired oven where you can have all the traditional pizzas you would expect to find as well as local specialties such as cochinita pibil, mole poblano and seafood pizzas featuring shrimp and octopus.